nealstewart/backbone.validations/README.markdown

 Backbone-Nested allows you to specify nested attributes with 1-1 and 1-N relationships.
 You can define validations for nested attributes using dot notation and empty square brackets.
 You will need to import backbone-nested separately to use this.
-See the [unit tests](testIntegrationWithBackboneNested.htm) for more examples.
+See testIntegrationWithBackboneNested.htm for more examples.

 ```javascript
 var ValidatingModel = Backbone.Model.extend({